 - 1. Come to class each day on time, ready to learn and do my best!
 (I. Mission and Vision: Building Foundations and I. Daily School Operation: Attendance) - 2.
 Do my homework every day and turn it in when it is due (IV.
 Academic Policies: Homework). - 3.
-Abide by APA rules for screen time (TV, computer games, social media, etc.) with screen time turn-off on school nights (IV.
+Focus on healthy, scholarly pursuits and limit my screen time (TV, video games, social media) during the school week (IV.
 Academic Policies: Homework). - 4.
 Abide by the Code of Conduct in my dress, language, and behavior (VII.
 Code of Conduct). - 5.
 Practice good organization by using my docket and learning plan each school day (IV.
 Academic Policies: Organization). - 6.
 Eat nutritious meals, exercise regularly (outside play works best), and get sufficient sleep, in order to be a healthy learner (III.
 Health and Safety: School Lunch). - 7.
 Ask for help when I need it. - 8.
 Give my parents (or the adult who is responsible for me) all papers and information sent home from school. - 9.
 Respect myself and others at the school and in the community.
 Work to resolve conflicts in positive, non-threatening ways (VI.
 Code of Conduct: Language and Communication). - 10.
 Treat school property, including books and materials, with deliberate care. - 11.
 Promptly report any non-building behavior to a member of the school staff (VI.
 Code of Conduct: Behavior). - 12.
 Be a Builder in Every Way!
 (I. Mission and Vision: Virtuous Character Development: Builder's Theme)